alexiusacademia/CoSCEd/README.md

-# Project Timeline Editor
+# CoSCEd

-**Project Timeline Editor** is a desktop application to view and edit project or contract timeline in a graphical way to easily visualize the activities.
+**Construction S-Curve Editor** is a desktop application to view and edit project or contract schedule in a graphical way to easily visualize and edit the activities in percentage manner.

 ## Screenshots